 Freedom Foundation in Selma, AL: The Freedom Foundation focuses on educating and empowering local youth.
 Many of their projects focus on building confidence and creating an environment that is receptive to learning about different cultures.
 While visiting Selma, ISU students will have the opportunity to work with the youth program and help with community clean-up and painting projects.
-Our students will also take part in Non-Violence Training and learn more about the significance of Selma, Alabama for the Civil Rights Movement.
+Our students will also learn more about the significance of Selma, Alabama for the Civil Rights Movement.
 Housing accommodations are in a church (must bring your own bedding), and showers are taken at a local YMCA.
 Cost - $425

-Trip Full!
 Once Upon A Time in Maryville, TN: Located in the heart of the Great Smokey Mountains, the mission focuses on the Eastern Band of the Cherokee Nation, the environment, and rural Appalachia.
 A typical week involves two days in the Snowbird Cherokee community, one day in either the Cherokee National Forest or Great Smoky Mountains National Park, and one day homesteading at Once Upon A Time or volunteering at Sequoyah Museum.
 Service projects may include trail maintenance, gathering and splitting firewood, craft projects with senior citizens, and volunteer work with the local child development center.
 Housing and meals provided on site.
 Cost - $425

-Trip Full!
 SCORE International in Juan Dolio, Dominican Republic (MUST be in a social fraternity or sorority to attend this trip): This trip gives students the opportunity to do service while experiencing the culture of the Dominican Republic.
-Working with SCORE International, students will participate in service activities that include distributing food in Dominican Villages, working with school children and going to orphanages working with children.
+Working with SCORE International, students will participate in service activities that include distributing food in Dominican villages, working with school children and going to orphanages working with children.
 Because this trip requires a flight, your fundraising requirements are higher than the domestic trips.
 Housing will be in the SCORE Juan Dolio Hotel which offers recreation areas, bunk beds, air conditioned rooms, and a swimming pool.
 Cost - $1350

 More About ASB